 The discussions during the 2020 Digital Services Convening underscored several important aspects of funding digital service groups.
 Later in this chapter, we define this broader funding landscape (see Figure 3.4).
 However, the primary purpose of this discussion is to explore one element in particular: the spectrum of funding sources available to these groups.
-The spectrum of funding sources refers to the primary source of digital service group funding and can range from 100-percent government funding at one end to 100-percent nongovernment funding intergovernment for a range of bodies including intergovernmental organizations, donor bodies, private institutions, and philanthropic groups.
+The spectrum of funding sources refers to the primary source of digital service group funding and can range from 100-percent government funding at one end to 100-percent nongovernment funding at the other.
+Here, nongovernment funding refers to funding from a range of bodies including intergovernmental organizations, donor bodies, private institutions, and philanthropic groups.